Trataka (Candle Gazing)

 What makes Trataka unique among meditation techniques is its dual nature as both a cleansing practice for the eyes and a powerful doorway into dharana (concentration).
 The physical act of not blinking demands such complete attention that the mind has no room for its usual wandering.
 Many practitioners report that Trataka produces a quality of mental stillness more quickly than breath-based techniques, precisely because the visual anchor is so immediate and compelling.

 Evening or night, when the room can be naturally darkened.
 The contrast between the flame and the dark surroundings enhances the practice.
-Early morning before dawn (brahma muhurta) is also excellent.
-Avoid practicing immediately after meals or when the eyes are already strained from screen time.
+Early morning before dawn (brahma muhurta) is also classically described as excellent.
+Practice immediately after meals or after extended screen use is generally avoided in the classical instruction, as the eyes are already strained.

 Posture